root4loot/rescope/README.md

 rescope highlights Includes in Green and Excludes in Red, unless `--silent (-s)`

-Important: rescope may not always parse or identify targets accurately.
-Therefore you should probably go over the results and make sure it got what you wanted.

 #### Parsed results
 See [Importing to Burp](#to-burp-suite)

 ```